DataLab: A Unified Platform for LLM-Powered Business Intelligence: Inter-Agent Communication

 \textbf{Workflow.} As shown in Figure~\ref{fig:fsm}, upon receiving a user query, the proxy agent initiates an analysis to formulate an execution plan (defined by an FSM), which comprises multiple subtasks allocated to various agents (\textit{Steps 1-2}).
 It then dynamically manages the communication among involved agents based on task progression by retrieving information from a shared buffer and forwarding it to the agents to support subtask execution (\textit{Steps 5-6}).
 Upon completion of the subtasks, the proxy agent stores the agents' outputs in the buffer (\textit{Steps 3-4}).
 Finally, once all subtasks are completed, the proxy agent generates a final answer and returns it to the user (\textit{Step 7}).

 \textbf{Information Format Structure.} A critical consideration in multi-agent collaboration is \textit{what `language' agents use to communicate}.
 In BI scenarios, the information exchanged among agents is diverse, encompassing types such as SQL queries, Python code, and charts.

+This variety poses a significant challenge in ensuring accurate information sharing without introducing redundancy or miscommunication.
+Existing frameworks~\cite{qian-etal-2024-chatdev, NEURIPS2023_a3621ee9} that rely on unstructured natural language for communication suffer from vagueness and inefficiencies.

-This variety makes traditional multi-agent frameworks \cite{qian-etal-2024-chatdev, NEURIPS2023_a3621ee9} that rely on natural language for information sharing inadequate.
-To address this, we design a structured information format tailored to the unique characteristics of BI scenarios.
+To address this, we design a structured information format~\cite{hong2023metagpt4} tailored to unique characteristics of BI scenarios.

 An \textit{information unit} comprises six fields: \textit{Data Source}, \textit{Role}, \textit{Action}, \textit{Description}, \textit{Content}, and \textit{Timestamp}. \textit{Data Source} identifies the dataset manipulated by the agent (\eg a table identifier). \textit{Role} indicates the identity of the agent (\eg SQL Agent). \textit{Action} specifies the agent's behavior (\eg \texttt{generate\_sql\_query}). \textit{Description} provides a summary of the agent's executed actions for the task (\eg writing a SQL query to extract specific data from the table). \textit{Content} details the agent's output (\eg a generated SQL query). \textit{Timestamp} records the completion time of the task.
 To maintain consistent communication, all agents produce messages in this format.